Chapter 23 : Christmas at the Emerald Club

 For Slytherins, reputation and social connections are valued beyond price.
 If the Governors had a favourable first impression of the children, it would be a considerable boost to their standing within Slytherin House.
 But to fail, to embarrass yourself, would be a catastrophe.
 It would take years of hard work and alliance-building to repair the damage.
 All the more reason to make peace and show a united front of well bred, well dressed children.

 When he saw that they had re-assembled, the butler returned and gave the children instructions.
 Then, he led them out of the ballroom to a quiet study which smelled strongly of cigar smoke.
 Sitting in plush leather chairs were three old men.
 One was tall and thin, while the other two were portly.
-One of the fat men had a white beard.
+Morwena knew the heavyset man with the beard was a Wizgamot Judge.

 Morwena gave a shiver as the three men gazed eagerly at her and the others.
 They're staring at us like we're a plate of truffles, she thought to herself.